 Twenty years later, the MCI ad has become a technological nostalgia piece for its content (pagers and pay phones!).
 But in its strategy and style it exudes a classic confidence in Going Comprehensive.

 Here’s another great one with a stunningly radical and therefore universal social message, “There Are Only Minds”:

 Now consider Apple’s “Bulbs,” a quick yet picturesque tour of modern technological advance culminating in the new MacBook Pro.
 The montage is not a brain spasm of things coming together like we experience in the MCI ads; it’s more about forward motion and delineating segments of history.
 What is the ultimate message, or impression?
 I would say: In general, we’re blowing the place up.
 In particular, buy the new MacBook Pro today so you can blow it up tomorrow.

-I have no idea if this is a real Flash Gordon clip as opposed to a simulation, but I looked up the space ships to make sure it was Flash Gordon and not Buck Rogers.
+I have no idea if this is a real Flash Gordon clip, but I looked up the space ships to make sure it was Flash Gordon and not Buck Rogers.